Trafficking Risk in Sub-Saharan African Supply Chains

 COTTON OVERVIEW

-Cotton in Mali is planted between June and July and harvested between October and December annually.[70]
-Nearly 70 percent of the Malian population is employed in agriculture with close to 40 percent of Mali’s rural population employed in cotton production.[71]
-Mali is the largest cotton producer in Africa after Egypt.[72]
-Cotton is among Mali’s top exports, with raw cotton grossing USD 197 million and pure woven cotton grossing USD 119 million in 2015.[73]
-However, despite the cotton’s prevalence, many of the smallholder farmers producing cotton experience lack of food and economic security.[74]
+Mali is one of the largest cotton producers in Africa.[83]
+[84] Nearly 70 percent of the Malian population is employed in agriculture with close to 40 percent of Mali’s rural population employed in cotton production.
+[85] Cotton is among Mali’s top exports, however, there has been a decline in cotton yields in recent years.
+The exported value from Mali sharply declined from USD 474 million in 2018 to USD 89 million in 2022.[86]
+Despite the cotton’s prevalence, many of the smallholder farmers producing cotton experience lack of food and economic security.[87]
+The dependence on cotton paired with declining exports may increase economic desperation and reliance on cheap labor, including child labor and force labor as a result of trafficking.
+[88]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN COTTON PRODUCTION